FerosC101/Gyro/README.md

 1. **Create the Database**:
   - Open MySQL Workbench or any SQL editor.
-  - Run the script in the **schema.sql** file to set up the database and tables.
+  - Run the script in the **init.sql** file to set up the database and tables.

 2. **Update `Db.properties`**: